Once your fall crops are done, replenish the soil for the months ahead with cover crops—and give next spring’s plantings a healthier start.

 Why plant cover crops?

-They’re a great and increasingly popular way to prevent soil erosion, block weeds, and add nutrients back into the soil to give next spring’s plantings a healthier start.
+Cover crops return nutrients to the soil!
+They also prevent soil erosion and topsoil loss, block weeds, break up soil compaction, provide organic matter, and restore fertility.
 If you ask your local CSA or farm stand, you’ll find that many cover their empty fields with cover crops as an alternative to animal manure as fertilizer.